 Early childhood is a critical time for learning.
 In fact, the speed at which a young child learns is faster than at any other period in their lives.
 Research tells us that a stimulating, loving, and playful environment provides the best opportunity for learning.
 Playing promotes brain development, and neuroscientists have confirmed that environmental enrichment and play are likely to improve academic outcomes in later years.

-During the pre-school years, our children develop emotional, social, language, and cognitive skills.
-Providing opportunities for play enables children to explore and make sense of the world around them and to develop their creative skills and imagination.
+During the preschool years, our children develop emotional, social, language, and cognitive skills.
+Providing opportunities for learning through play preschool play enables children to explore and make sense of the world around them and to develop their creative skills and imagination.

 Play is such an important part of development that it is found in every culture, and the United Nations’ Convention on the Rights of the Child states that every child should have the right to play.